pauluzo/restaurant_app/README.md

 * This is a demo restaurant app designed using BLoC pattern architecture and reactive programming for state management.
 It enjoys a flexibility of use and is easily maintainable and scalable.

-* Please make create branches where you deem necessary.
+* Please fork and make changes, where you deem necessary.

 * See a gif of the app in action.